Side Street Studio Arts

 Founder/Executive Director - Erin Rehberg

-AD/Latino Outreach Coordinator - Ivette De Santiago
+Assistant Director/Latino Outreach Coordinator/Lab Manager - Ivette De Santiago

-LAB Manager - Jess Rocha
+MADE Coordinator - Jess Rocha

 Founder/Executive Director - Erin Rehberg, M.F.A., was Founder and Artistic Director of Core Project Chicago, a dance-based, interdisciplinary performing arts collective and Founder/Director of Side Street Studio Arts in her hometown of Elgin, IL.
 Core Project, 2006-2016, pushed the boundaries of storytelling through artistic collaboration with dramatic, sound, media and text artists and founded the Going Dutch Festival, a celebration of the female voice in dance, music, theater, and the visual arts.
 Erin earned a B.A. in Journalism from Western Illinois University, studied dance technique and choreography at the American Dance Festival in Durham, NC, where she was later hired the Director of Press and Marketing, and was a founding member of Kim Nofsinger’s Shelter Repertory Dance Theatre.
 She has performed the choreography of Stefanie Batten Bland and E.E.
 Balcos, and has danced with Jay-Son/Tisa Dance Company, Nicole Gifford Dance, Jennifer Sandoval and others.
 Erin teaches and fuses multiple dance styles and has set work on dancers attending Bucknell University, WIU, University of Minnesota-Duluth, Southern Illinois Dance Center and Prep Dance School and in schools all over the Chicago area including the Beverly Arts Center, where she directed the Summer Arts Experience-interdisciplinary arts camp.
 Her choreography has been produced around the United States and in China, and she has produced site-specific work throughout Illinois.
 She has curated a variety of inter-arts happenings, working closely with artists across the country regarding common themes.
 Erin earned her M.F.A. in Interdisciplinary Arts and Media at Columbia College Chicago in 2009 where she expanded her creative horizons by pursuing dance for the camera surrounding creative process and in live performance.
 She has been on faculty at Interlochen Center for the Arts and Tennessee Governor’s School for the Arts and is currently on faculty at Middle Tennessee State University and DancEd Dance Center in Northbrook, IL.
 Erin was a 2010 recipient of a Chicago Cultural Center DanceBridge Residency a 2011 recipient of The Studios of Key West artist residency, and the recipient of the 2016 YWCA Elgin Margaret Hillis Award for the Arts.
 Since moving back to Elgin in 2012, she co-founded the Elgin Ties Dance Festival (2012-2014), has been appointed to the Elgin Cultural Arts Commission, was a member of the Hemmens Cultural Center Task Force (2014-2015), and is Artistic Director of the Elgin Fringe Festival.
+Recently, Erin was a founding member of the design team for the Grand Victoria Foundation's Elevating Equity grassroots grantmaking project.

 Latino Outreach Coordinator / Assistant Director - Ivette De Santiago graduated from the University of Florida with a bachelors in Art and Technology and a minor in Art History in 2016.
 Most of my work consists of videos and other forms of time based media such as sound.
 I have dabbled with installation artwork and is something I would like to pursue further.
 I have also been working on photography projects on my free time.
 The themes of my work focus on identity and I try to create a platform where people can share their stories.

-LAB Manager - Jess Rocha
+MADE Store Manager - Jess Rocha

 A bipedal lump of fungus filled with half-baked ideas and covered in a rash.
 Jess Rocha, hailing from Bartlett, Illinois, graduated from the Milwaukee Institute of Art and Design with a Bachelor of Fine Art in 2018, where she majored in New Studio Practice.
 She also graduated with an Associate Degree in Science, and an Associate Degree in Fine Art from the local Elgin Community College in 2015.